Best Settle Mats For Dogs: A Handy Guide to Help Your Dog Relax Anywhere

 Moreover, the bed’s breathable mesh fabric means it stays cool and comfy, a big win especially in hotter months.

 You could even put it to double duty, serving as an all-year training mat, and a cooling mat/bed in the garden during summer.
-This is actually a great budget alternative to 3 of the best dog cooling mats for indoors and outdoor use.
+This is actually a great budget alternative to dog cooling mats in the warmer months.

 Then there’s the clean-up; it’s super easy because, let’s face it, dogs aren’t the tidiest creatures.
 A bit of a rinse and you’re done!
 Plus, it comes in multiple sizes and delivers great value without the wallet-dent of some high-end brands.